PavanRangani/docs/docs/prd/assets/assets.md

 ### Download PDF
 #### UX Rule
 - Show PDF icon on the header of all tabs.
 On click, the pdf file will be downloaded.
+- PDF icon won't be applicable when the tab has no records available.

 #### PDF File
 - File name: